-On-going staff development is a major focus of ASB, highlighted by funding to provide cultural competency training, Motivational Interviewing training, and cross cultural treatment training related to the Native American population.
+On-going staff development is a major focus of ASB, highlighted by funding to provide cultural competency training, Motivational Interviewing training, and cross-cultural training related to treatment for the Native American population.
 Addiction Services continues to pursue state-of-the-art training, dissemination of evidence-based practices, and support for all addictions staff to be appropriately licensed and supervised.
-ASB staff will continue to meet state credential requirements and are encouraged to achieve the highest level of licensure available, based on education and experience.
+ASB staff will continue to meet the state credential requirements for licensing and certification and are encouraged to achieve the highest level of licensure available, based on education and experience.

 Volunteer services are an essential element of in-prison programming and reentry community support.
+The NMCD Volunteer Coordinator, the Native American Coordinator, and Tribal Liaison are now part of ASB.
+Their focus will increasingly be on faith-based and Native American initiatives to assist prisoner re-entry.
 ASB works extensively with the Alcohol Anonymous (AA) and Narcotics Anonymous (NA) volunteer networks for in-prison meetings and sponsorship.
 Volunteers also provide continuance of care through the "Bridge the Gap" and "Clean Connections" programs.
 Meditation volunteers from Heart Mountain and Upaya centers also provide strong volunteer support.
 University-sponsored parenting programs and the "Thresholds" Catholic mentoring program continue.
 ASB plans to promote Native American "Talking Circle" groups with the assistance of Native American community volunteers.